DataThirstLtd/azure.databricks.cicd.tools/README.md

 Note that not all commandlets are available as tasks.
 Instead you may want to import the module and create PowerShell scripts that use these.

+## Contribute
+Contributions are welcomed!
+Please create a pull request with changes/additions.